Estimating Treatment Effect under Additive Hazards Models with High-dimensional Covariates: Illustration with SEER-Medicare data

-Motivated by our previous linked SEER-Medicare database projects, we considered 49973 prostate cancer patients diagnosed during 2004-2013 as recorded in the SEER-Medicare linked database.
+We considered 49973 prostate cancer patients diagnosed during 2004-2013 as recorded in the SEER-Medicare linked database.
 The data contained the survival times of the patients, treatment information, demographic information, clinical variables and the federal Medicare insurance claims codes.
 More specifically, we included in our analysis age, race, martital status, tumor stage, tumor grade, prior Charlson comorbidity score, and 6397 claims codes possessed by at least 10 patients during the 12 months before their diagnosis of prostate cancer.
 The summary statistics of these variables are presented in Table \ref{tab:descr}.
 Our main focus is the treatment effect of surgery (radical prostatectomy) on the overall survival of the patients.
 In our sample, 17614 (35.25 \%) patients received surgery while 32359 (64.75 \%) patients received other types of treatment without surgery.
 As can be seen, many of the variables are not balanced between the surgery and no surgery groups; in particular, patients who received surgery tended to be younger, married, white, T2, poorly differentiated tumor grade, zero comorbidity, and diagnosed in 2008 or earlier.
 Among all patients 5375 (10.76 \%) deaths were observed while the rest of the patients were still alive by the end of year 2013.
 The Kaplan-Meier curves for the two groups are presented in Figure \ref{fig:KM}.

-With the methods proposed in this paper, we studied the treatment effect of radical prostatectomy on patient survival using the high-dimensional covariates.
 The causal diagrams of the analyses are illustrated in Figure \ref{fig:diag}.
 In Analysis I, we adjusted for the potential confounding effects from the clinical and demographic variables and the high-dimensional claims codes.
 After excluding claims codes with less than 10 occurrences, we had $6533$ covariates in Analysis I. For the additive hazards model, we were under the `$p>n$' scenario as the number of covariates exceeded the number of observed events $5375$.

-We applied the same methodology as implemented in the simulation Section.
-In Analysis I, Lasso under the treatment propensity score (PS) model selected $309$ covariates, and under the additive hazards model selected $378$ covariates.
 In Figure \ref{fig:hist-PS}, we plot the distribution of the estimated propensity scores from both groups.
 We note that the range of PS for the surgery group was $0.04 \sim 0.93$, and for the no surgery group was $0.03 \sim 0.90$.